lake-wg/edhoc/draft-ietf-lake-edhoc.md

       * CRED_I - bstr containing the credential of the Initiator, see {{id_cred}}.

-      * EAD_3 = bstr containing opaque protected auxiliary data
+      * EAD_3 = any containing opaque protected auxiliary data

    * plaintext = h''